Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

-The topological non-rotated toric surface code~\cite{Dennis_2002,PhysRevA.86.032324,Nickerson2013} that we consider in this work requires measurement of weight-4 stabilizers between neighboring data qubits.
-We do not consider the planar surface code explicitly, as its threshold performance is similar.
-The fully distributed implementation can be achieved in a non-fault-tolerant way through a single auxiliary qubit interacting sequentially with the four data qubits via gate teleportation~\cite{yimsiriwattana2004generalizedghzstatesdistributed}.
-Such a scheme is, however, sub-optimal in our case since it requires repeated entanglement distribution between a single module and its neighbors while keeping the auxiliary qubit coherent, which is challenging in solid-state hardware~\cite{Reilly2015,Gold2021,Crawford2023}.
-Instead, we consider schemes where multi-qubit GHZ states are created between the modules either through direct GHZ state generation or fusion of Bell pairs, which lowers the coherence requirements of the auxiliary qubits.
-Furthermore, creating a weight-$n$ GHZ state requires only $n-1$ Bell pairs and fewer two-qubit gates and measurements for the stabilizer, in contrast to the gate-teleportation protocol.
-For the architecture with one data qubit per module, we require the generation of 4-qubit GHZ states, while 3-qubit GHZ states are needed when 2 data qubits are hosted per module.
-We will refer to these as the weight-4 (WT4) and weight-3 (WT3) architectures.
+We consider the topological non-rotated toric surface code~\cite{Dennis_2002,PhysRevA.86.032324,Nickerson2013}, which requires measurement of four-body stabilizers between neighboring data qubits.
+The stabilizers are measured by creating multi-qubit GHZ states between the modules, either through direct GHZ state generation or fusion of Bell pairs.
+For the architecture with one data qubit per module, we require the generation of 4-qubit GHZ states, while 3-qubit GHZ states are sufficient when 2 data qubits are hosted per module.
+We will refer to these as the weight-4 (WT4) ~\cite{10.1116/5.0200190} and weight-3 (WT3) architectures, respectively.
+WT4 architecture is a direct translation of monolithic surface code architecture to our modular design, which has been explored in ~\cite{Nickerson2013,PhysRevX.4.041041,10.1116/5.0200190}.
+We propose WT3 architecture in this work to lower the stringent entanglement generation requirements.